 The idea to write this post came to me while I was browsing through all the web pages I have bookmarked till date; pages that are related to Product Management.
 I just wish there was a tool that could create a mind-map of sorts with all the links you have ever bookmarked.
 I am actually working on building that tool, but more on that later.

 In the meantime, I wondered if I could do something with all the information I have gathered while researching Product Management over the past few months, into a sort of easy-to-grasp chart.
-And was there ever a more recognised chart than the Periodic Table of Elements?
+And was there ever a more recognized chart than the Periodic Table of Elements?
 I don’t think so!
 So, here I’ve attempted to organize all the information in this simple format that can help any new Product Manager get a complete picture of what this function entails and the best resources out there to help improve your knowledge of Product Management.

 Core Skills for a T-Shaped Product Manager